Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ### 4.1.0 Failed Boot Pool

-Steps to restore the pool from original storage SSDs.
-In this scenario I lose the boot SSD but not my storage SSDs.
+In this scenario the boot SSD is lost but not the NAS itself or the storage SSDs.

+1. Have the saved [TrueNAS configuration file](#backup-procedure) from the secure location handy
 1. Reinstall TrueNAS
-    1. Stop before the "General Configuration" section
+    1. Stop before the [Web UI General Config](#web-ui-general-config) section
 1. System > General Settings > Manage Configuration > Upload File
+    1. Upload the TrueNAS configuration file
-    1. Wait for automatic reboot
+    1. Wait for the automatic reboot
 1. Confirm everything looks good

 ### 4.2.0 Replace Storage Device